tejada7/Java-Certification/OCP_Java17.md

 ### Sequential vs Parallel vs Ordered vs Unordered streams
 - Sequential streams run on a single thread (N.B. they aren't necessarily ordered)
 - Some operations (intermediary especially) of parallel stream run on multiple threads to improve performance
-- Encounter order dictates whether a stream is considered to be ordered or not, this is defined by source or intermediady operatios (depending on the collection implementation, if it's an array or list, then the strean will be orderedm whereas for a treeset, it'll be the contrary).
+- Encounter order dictates whether a stream is considered to be ordered or not, this is defined by the source or intermediate operations (depending on the collection implementation, if it's an array or list, then the stream will be ordered whereas for a TreeSet, it'll be the contrary).
 The only way to order streams is by calling the `sort()` method
-- Related to the previous point, they depend on the source implementation, although for any stream it's possible to call `unordered()` so that the stream becomes unordered, thus potential optimizations can be performed by the JVM
+- As a side note to the above statement, they depend on the source implementation, although for any stream it's possible to call
+`unordered()` so that the stream becomes unordered, thus potential optimizations can be performed by the JVM

 More on this [here](http://enthuware.com/forum/viewtopic.php?f=2&t=6085&sid=7a3ad3af25e6a1e3d06e27d3ab6ba128).